 Cooking the apples slightly in the microwave is the trick to this smooth and delicious apple pie smoothie!
 Think of it as a fuss-free, less sugary and more healthy version of apple pie.

-So, I don’t even really know if I can call this a smoothie.
-It’s super thick.
-You need a spoon.
+I don’t even really know if I can call this a smoothie.
+It’s super thick and you need a spoon.
 There will be no slurping here.

 The previous versions, which included things like apple sauce, apple juice and cottage cheese, were watery and mealy.
 Disgusting.
 Then I got the idea of cooking the apples in the microwave first.
 Tada!